 meant the freedom they experienced was limited.

 Why do people talk of political theatre knowingly, when people who really need support have not interest in pure politics?
 Would it not be interesting to create a prize that demands

 people should endeavour to do some service to community?
-Inspired by Natalia Koliade of Belarus Free Theatre who is being hacked we thought our Poetry Competition this year should look at how dictatorship conceals itself, whether with those on the edges of our society or of Eastern Europe: £500 first prize to be judged by Kate Smurthwaite, Isis Olivier, Rupert Ferguson as well as Editors Laura and Charlie Wiseman, with second prize of £300 and two more £100.
+Inspired by Natalia Koliade of Belarus Free Theatre being hacked we thought our Poetry Competition this year should look at how dictatorship conceals itself, whether with those on the edges of our society or of Eastern Europe: £500 first prize to be judged by Kate Smurthwaite, Isis Olivier, Rupert Ferguson as well as Editors Laura and Charlie Wiseman, with second prize of £300 and two more £100.
 The best poetry by people from young talent will be read at a venue to be announced, with a publication of the material to encourage them to further develop their work.

 Inverse Narnia/Pacifists and Belarus